-This counselling agreement sets out the terms under which you and I, you’re counsellor, will work together.
+This counselling agreement sets out the terms under which you and I, your counsellor, will work together.
 It explains what I can offer you and what I expect of you.
 If you have any queries or concerns about any aspect of this counselling agreement, please ask me when we meet.

 What I offer